spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg-k8s.md

   - 60 GB of disk space
   - 1 control plane node and 1 worker node.
 We recommend using a minimum of 3 nodes for production environments.
 Refer to the [PCG Sizing](#pcg-sizing) section for more information.
-  - A Container Nework Interface plugin installed.
+  - A Container Network Interface plugin installed.
   - A Container Storage Interface plugin installed.

 - PCG IP address requirements: